pghalliday/node-LocalTunnel/README.md

 ## Features

 - should start the localtunnel client
-- should stop the localtunnel client when the process exits
 - should error if the binary does not exist
 - should error if stopped before started
 - should error if started when already running